MShields1986/boost_asio_socket_wrappers/README.md

 # boost_asio_socket_wrappers
 Simple wrapper classes around common Boost ASIO socket interfaces.

-# Including in an external project
+# Including in an External Project
 Use the inclusions below in your CMakeLists.txt to have CMake fetch and build the library for you.

 ```cmake